 If you can stand a bit of chill and want to escape the summer crowds:

-Then, consider going in the other seasons or you’ll be finding it difficult to secure a spot for your hot pool.
+Then, consider going in the other seasons or you’ll find it difficult to secure a spot for your hot pool.
+Or a parking spot.

 What about going in winter?